 Distance: 8–25 miles round trip

 Cycle the Sammamish River Trail for river views, farm fun and more.
 Start the ride at lovely Bothell Landing Park, where you’ll pedal south on the Sammamish River Trail.
 At about 4.5 miles, you can detour for lunch at the Redhook Brewery (check out the Aerial Adventure Park next door, too).
-If your pedalers are up for more, continue along the Sammamish River Trail to Redmond Town Center (10.9 miles), enjoying peaceful agricultural landscapes.
-For more play time before your return, nearby Marymoor Park offers climbing structures, trails and even a velodrome.
+If your pedalers are up for more, continue along the Sammamish River Trail to Marymoor Park (10.9 miles), enjoying peaceful agricultural landscapes.
+For more play time before your return, Marymoor Park offers climbing structures, trails and even a velodrome.

 Minimum age: For kids ages 7 and up who are comfortable riding independently or any age on trailer bikes or tot seats.

-Route: Golden Gardens Park to Hiram M. Chittenden Locks or Discovery Park
+Route: Golden Gardens Park to Hiram M. Chittenden Locks or Discovery Park, Seattle

 Distance: 4–6.5 miles round trip

 If you're up for more of a challenge, wind your way up the hills of Magnolia to Discovery Park, one of Seattle’s wildest, most view-rich parks.
-Ride to the park via 32nd Avenue W. and W. Government Way, where you’ll cross a funky bridge over train tracks and the Kiwanis ravine (home to Seattle‘s largest nesting colony of great blue herons).
+Ride to the park via 32nd Ave.
+W. and W. Government Way, where you’ll cross a funky bridge over train tracks and the Kiwanis ravine (home to Seattle‘s largest nesting colony of great blue herons).
 Enter the park on Discovery Park Boulevard.
+Note: Within Discovery Park, bikes are limited to paved roads.
+Do not ride on unpaved trails.

 Minimum age: Any child who can ride several miles independently should be comfortable pedaling to the locks on the bike path; older middle schoolers and teens who are comfortable with street riding (and hills) can go all the way to Discovery Park.

-Snack stops: Brunch at Portage Bay Café in downtown Ballard, famous for its pancake buffet (brunch served until 2:30 p.m. every day; make reservations online).
+Snack stops: Brunch at Portage Bay Café near the entrance to the Locks in Ballard, famous for its pancake buffet (brunch served until 2:30 p.m. every day; make reservations online).

 Route: Iron Horse Trail from the Hyak parking lot through the Snoqualmie Tunnel

 Be sure to wear reflective clothing, and bring bright bike lights and well-charged headlamps.
-Hikers and bikers traveling at various speeds can be inside the tunnel.
-Roca also recommends extra layers: Even if the temperature outside the tunnel is 75 degrees, the inside can be a breezy 45.
+Hikers and bikers traveling at various speeds — that you cannot see without a light — can be inside the tunnel.
+Roca also recommends extra layers: Even if the temperature outside the tunnel is 75 degrees, the inside can be a chilly 45.

 Minimum age: All ages of kids who are comfortable riding on gravel (and not too afraid of the “dark”).

 Snack stops: This is a bring-your-own-snacks ride, but you could start a little campfire at one of the campsites on the side of the trail and roast marshmallows.
-Or pack a gourmet picnic.
+Or pack your favoritet picnic fare.

 5. Cruising a historic trail in Snohomish